madiskrt/240327/podcast.md

+- 240411 nng 24.
+Artificial Intelligence: What Is It?
+What Is It Not? (feat.
+Susan Farrell, Principal UX Researcher at mmhmm.app)
 - 240410 nng 13.
 Special Edition: What's the "UX hill" you would die on?
 - 240409 nng 11.
 Solo UX: How to Be a One-Person UX Team (feat.
 Garrett Goldfield, UX Specialist at NN/g)
 - 240409 il MJ Broadbent on Graphic Recording